Yaxell Super Gou 161 Chefs Knife 20cm

 227-229 Brompton Rd,

 Please obtain proof of postage and keep it until you have received your refund.
-Note, the cost of returning items will only be refunded in the case of faulty goods.
+Note, Please ensure any discrepancy's or broken items need to be reported within 48 hours of delivery the cost of returning items will only be refunded in the case of faulty goods.

 For faulty or damaged items, please contact Customer Services before returning the item.